-"On the 15th March 2016, an artificially intelligent (AI) software programme called AlphaGo, defeated the world champion of an ancient board game called Go.
+AlphaGo, an artificially intelligent (AI) software program, defeated the world champion of an ancient board game called Go on March 15, 2016.
 The game is immensely complex, with a total combination of possible moves numbering several hundred orders of magnitude more than the number of atoms in the universe.
-Winning the series four-to-one, AlphaGo’s victory was emphatic.
-It also showcased significant advances in AI’s ability to recognise obscure patterns, learn new ones and adapt strategies to changing circumstances.
+Winning the series four-to-one, AlphaGo’s victory showcased significant advances in AI’s ability to recognise and learn obscure patterns, and adapt strategies.

 If it sometimes feels like your boss or management are watching you like Big Brother, you may not be far wrong.
 Technology is increasingly allowing companies of all types to more closely monitor what their staff are doing.
 Tesco, for example, uses electronic armbands to track the movements of stock pickers in its warehouses in Ireland.

 It has been a whirlwind year for the stock market amid the presidential election, interest-rate increases and the Dow Jones Industrial Average’s climb to the 20000 mark.
 And there has been no shortage of advice on what to do and what to ignore along the way.
 Our panel on The Wall Street Journal’s Experts blog offered their take on a variety of investing topics–from IRA rollovers to how to get in on the podcast craze.
 You can read what they had to say throughout the year here.
 And below are five of the most-popular investing-related Experts posts of 2016.